lin-jingqiang/lin-jingqiang.github.io/index.md

 # Welcome to Jingqiang Lin's Pages
+Applied cryptography in the real world, security in different views

 ## Career
 - 2020.08 - , Professor, School of Cyber Security, University of Science and Technology of China